Hypnotherapy For Treating

 Depression Counselling, Psychotherapy and Hypnotherapy

-I grew up in a family that had experienced years of fear, shell-shock (now PTSD), anxiety and bouts of depression.
-So I became acutely aware of how these psychological conditions impact other family members, as well as the intense feelings for the people suffering these conditions.
+He grew up in a family that had experienced years of fear, shell shock (now PTSD), anxiety and bouts of depression.
+So he became acutely aware of how these psychological conditions impact other family members and the intense feelings for the people suffering from them.
 Of course, in post-WWII Britain, mental health issues were more the rule than the exception.
-So what we are seeing today, is not a new or unexperienced period of history; it's the same old same old but merely for different reasons.
+So what we are seeing today, is not a new or unexperienced period of history; it's the same old, same old but merely for different reasons.
 However, despite the periodic differences, depression is still relatively the same; it sucks!
-It is for these reasons that I've been specialising in helping treat people with Depression.
-The primary way I treat depression is with Hypnotherapy but occasionally I use various psychotherapeutic intervention therapies as well as meridian therapies like EFT (emotional freedom techniques).
-So, since I have been doing this work for many years now I sincerely hope, should we meet, that I can be of help to you!
+For these reasons, Thom has been specialising in helping treat people with Depression.
+The primary way he does this is by treating depression, and the accompanying anxiety, with Hypnotherapy.
+However, he occasionally uses various additional psychotherapeutic interventions and meridian therapies, like EFT (emotional freedom techniques).
+So, since he has been doing this work for many years now, the hope is, should you meet, that he can be of help to you!

-At its basic level, life is mostly a consequence of experience, trial and error and because of that, we judge it by how it feels.
-But for people with depression, it usually feels quite bad and to make matters worse, there is often no foreseeable prospect of it getting better!
+At its basic level, life is mostly a consequence of experience, trial and error and because of that, we tend to judge life by how it feels.
+Unfortunately, for those with depression, it usually feels quite bad and to make matters worse, there is often little or no foreseeable prospect of it getting better!
 So where do we start in treating depression?
-In order to function well. we need some sense of hope and, hope and purpose for our present and our future because, without it, life seems to lose its purpose and meaning!
-Without purpose and meaning, life can often feel untenable and, very sadly, has led to many people taking their own life!
+To function well, we need some sense of hope, hope for our present and hope for our future because, without it, life seems to lose its purpose and meaning!
+Without purpose and meaning, life can often feel untenable and, very sadly, this has led to many people taking their own life!
 But take heart because help is available by using a unique style of psychotherapy, hypnotherapy and brain-based strategies that I call Trans4mational Therapy.
 Using this unique style of Hypnosis-Therapy, you can begin to discover or rediscover hope, hope for the present and hope for the future!

 So let's look at the dynamics of depression